JonatanN3/Deploying-Active-Directory-and-Joining-a-Client-to-the-Domain/README.md

 <p>
 <img width="1536" height="1024" alt="LabA9" src="https://github.com/user-attachments/assets/8b38698d-d6a9-4047-92af-379970b043e9" />

 </p>
 <p>
+Steps:

+**Explanation**
+These settings define how the Domain Controller will function in the environment.
+DNS is required because Active Directory depends heavily on name resolution, and the DSRM password is used for recovery and troubleshooting tasks if Active Directory needs to be restored.
 Step:

 Continued through the remaining configuration pages.
 Reached Prerequisites Check.
 Waited while Windows validated the configuration.